grmarxer/Onboarding/Case_Study_5-BIG-IP_DNS.md

     - Add the second www server to the WIP.
 Play with the options available for distributing traffic to the two different servers.
 Round robin and Topology are the two most common
         - Add the topology DB to GTM/DNS
         - Modify TTL’s to see how that impacts your client’s recursion.
-        - What happens when the server you are testing to from your devices DNS cache goes down?
+        - What happens when the server you are testing to goes down?
+What is the impact of your test clients DNS cache?
 Do you immediately connect to the other www server?

 3. Review the various WIP settings, understand where health monitors are set and why
     - In how many places can you put a monitor on GTM?
 Where does it make the most sense for your environment?
-What scenarios can you think of why you would set the monitors at different levels?
-Would you use different monitors at each level?
+In what scenarios would you configure monitors at the different levels and why?

-4. What's the difference between adding a generic server and calling out LTM?
+4. What's the difference between adding a generic server and a BIG-IP LTM?

 5. Create a number of bogus records in your DNS server